rajeshark/discoverdollar-devops-assignment/README.md

 DOCKERHUB_USERNAME=rajeshark100920

 # step 7 build images loaclly during first then docker compose up
-docker build -t rajesha100920/frontend ./frontend docker build -t rajeha100920/backend ./backend after this see the images - docker images then using docker compose up -d  run the all containers here -d stands for detach mode using docker compose ps see all container status if any problems chack logs of conatines using -docker logs container name
+- 'docker build -t rajesha100920/frontend ./frontend/'
+- 'docker build -t rajeha100920/backend ./backend/'
+- 'after this see the images - docker images/' then using docker compose up -d  run the all containers here -d stands for detach mode using docker compose ps see all container status if any problems chack logs of conatines using -docker logs container name